abhamedewar/classification_networks/README.md

-# Implementation of famous Convolutional Neural Network from scratch
+# Implementation of famous Convolutional Neural Network from Scratch

 ## Custom Dataset can be used to train the networks present in this repository.
 Just provide the dataset in the format given below and run any model of choice.